HelenShao/Zeldovich-MPI/README.md

 ## Overview

 This code generates large-scale 3D Hermitian matrices in Fourier space and transforms them to real space using a distributed 3D FFT.
-The Hermitian symmetry ensures the result is purely real, making it suitable for cosmological simulations (density fields, displacement fields) and other applications requiring real-valued 3D fields from Fourier-space generation.
+The Hermitian symmetry ensures the result is purely real, as required for cosmological simulations (density fields, displacement fields).

 ### Key Features